zhullyb/monyhar/monyhar/components/unified_consent/README.md

 The Unified Consent component contains the browser keyed service that manages user consent when the Unified Consent feature is enabled.
-It also holds the prefs and the APIs allowing the various Chromium features to verify if the user has given consent for a given feature.
+It also holds the prefs and the APIs allowing the various Monyhar features to verify if the user has given consent for a given feature.

 This component is currently in development.